Simple Energy Saving Measures

 - Plant shade trees close to the house on the south and west sides.

-Has a few tips that can help reduce your electric utility bill and help save money and energy.
-Find out more on being prepared through summer storms here.
+Atlantic City Electric has suggested a few tips that can help reduce your electric utility bill and help save money and energy.

 - Raise your thermostat setting 1-3 degrees, if health permits

 - Lower window blinds and curtains to keep the sun from warming your home

 - Use a window or whole-house ventilating fans to cool your home

 - Turn off lights when you leave the room